Volunteers give fresh coat of paint to 88-year-old woman's Omaha home

-Volunteers armed with brushes and ladders descended on the home of 88-year-old Mary Miller near 48th and William Street Saturday morning, ready to transform the exterior of her nearly century old house.
+Volunteers armed with brushes and ladders descended on the home of 88-year-old Mary Miller near 48th and William Streets on Saturday morning, ready to transform the exterior of her almost century-old house.

-The volunteers, employees of Tenaska, were participating in the Brush Up event, which has been painting homes for senior citizens who cannot afford it in Omaha for 31 years.
+The volunteers, employees of Tenaska, were participating in the Brush Up event, which has been painting homes for older Omahans who cannot afford it for 31 years.
 In 2019, the event was taken over by Project Houseworks, a local nonprofit that supplies home renovations to seniors in need.

-Mary Miller moved into the house her parents built on William Street when she was 3 years old and returned after getting married to raise eight children.
-The 88-year-old has no intention of leaving any time soon.
+Miller moved into the house her parents built on William Street when she was 3 years old and returned after getting married, raising eight children there.
+She has no intention of leaving any time soon.

 “My attitude is not fit for living in one of those places where everyone is singing hymns and waiting to be carried out,” she said of assisted living homes.

-Brush Up is free for the elderly who qualify, Sabaliauskas said.
-Home improvements are vital for seniors, she said, as often a home is their only financial asset.
+Brush Up is free for those who qualify, Sabaliauskas said.
+Home improvements are vital for seniors, she said, as their home is often their only financial asset.

 Miller said the volunteers were friendly to her, and she’s thankful for the work they’ve done.